-Outside of the office, you may not find Ryan as he seeks to get as far away as possible traveling overseas and being active outdoors in areas like the White Mountains in Arizona.
-Married and the father of three children, some of his best memories of being a dad have occurred at his kids’ music, drama, and sporting events.
+Outside of the office, Ryan plays golf and tennis and enjoys Arizona’s outdoor opportunities including hiking, fishing, and exploring offroad trails.
+Married and the father of three children, some of his best memories are of his kids’ music, drama, and sporting events.

 - J.D., University of Wyoming College of Law

 - Managing Editor, Wyoming Law Review, University of Wyoming College of Law

 Our attorneys practicing in the employment and labor relations area advise and defend management in virtually all aspects of the employment relationship.

 Our health care attorneys serve a range of clients within the ever-expanding realm of healthcare law.
 We offer a comprehensive suite of services that touches on every aspect of the healthcare industry.

 - Health Care Plans

 - Multiemployer Plan Withdrawal Liability

 - Defended plan sponsor in lengthy Department of Labor investigation of a terminated ESOP and the related transactions and negotiated a significantly reduced penalty.